reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 **Asymmetric key is a key pair, that consists of a private key and public key**.
 The data, that is encrypted with the public key can be decrypted with the private key only.
 It means, if a sender wants to send encrypted data to a receiver, it uses the public key of the receiver for encryption of the data.
 The receiver then uses the private key for the decryption of the data.

-The receiver also securely stores the private key in appropriate storage like a protected file system or specialized software or hardware.
+The receiver also securely stores the private key in storage like a protected file system or specialized software or hardware.

 The encryption and decryption with a symmetric key are much faster than with an asymmetric key.